skyra-project/archid-components/packages/http-framework/README.md

 ## Usage

-This library can do both handling HTTP interactions and registering commands both globally and per guild using an integrated design.
+This library can handle both HTTP interactions and registering commands both globally and per guild using an integrated design powered by decorators.

 ### Command

-The Command is a piece that runs for all chat input and context-menu interactions, including auto-complete (since this one is sort of part of context-menu).
+The Command is a piece that runs for all chat input and context menu interactions, including auto-complete (since this one is sort of part of the former).
 Registering the commands happens with decorators:

 ```typescript
 import { Command, RegisterCommand } from '@skyra/http-framework';